Aliases for GP5 Gene

 GeneCards Summary for GP5 Gene

 GP5 (Glycoprotein V Platelet) is a Protein Coding gene.
-Diseases associated with GP5 include ureter inverted papilloma and ureter urothelial papilloma.
-Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade) and Response to elevated platelet cytosolic Ca2+.
+Diseases associated with GP5 include Ureter Urothelial Papilloma and Ureter Inverted Papilloma.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Response to elevated platelet cytosolic Ca2+.
 GO annotations related to this gene include collagen binding.
 An important paralog of this gene is LRRC15.

 UniProtKB/Swiss-Prot for GP5 Gene